garbled1/dvd_renamer/README.rst

 This program will take a directory of your movie, and try to match the times, and rename the files for you.
 This is better.

+This also mostly works for TV series, with the -s option.
+Note that series are not always present on dvdcompare, so, YMMV.
+It's also a bit more manual, but if all the stars align, it gets you 90% of the way there.

 Oh, naming convention is for Plex.
 Sorry.